 If you need your iMac to have workstation power and a graphics card to match, then the iMac Pro will answer your needs.
 But it's a high price if you really want to spec it to the max.

-If you need a Mac that will be upgradable in the future, as well as having the ultimate specs now it doesn't exist… yet.
+If you need a Mac that will be upgradable in the future as well as having the ultimate specs now, we're sorry to tell you that such a machine doesn't exist… yet.
 But when the Mac Pro launches we are hopeful that it will offer just that.
 So if that's what you need, then you need to wait a little while longer.